Customers don’t want to dig for information.

 When adding content to your site, it’s good to start broad and then get more specific, as it will help build content in layers on top of each other, allowing the user to start with a general overview of the business and get more detailed.

-Here is an example of how a health insurance site would structure their content:
+Here is an example of how a health insurance site would structure its content:

 As you can see, the topics get more specific as the user gets deeper into the site.